AWS Services Overview – Whitepaper – Certification

 AWS Lambda

-• enables running code without zero administration, provisioning or managing servers, and scaling for high availability
+• enables running code without provisioning or managing servers, with automatic scaling for high availability.

-• can be setup to be automatically triggered from other AWS services, or called it directly from any web or mobile app.
+• can be triggered from other AWS services or called directly from any web or mobile app.

 Auto Scaling